SilkRose/Pony/stories/script-kitty/script-kitty.md

 After her failed attempt, Fluttershy tried to get it working.

 She failed as well.
-They were pushing the buttons in the right order, but the machine refused to do anything, even brew coffee.
+They were pushing the buttons in the right order, but the machine refused to do anything — even brew coffee.

 Opal meowed again and got up from her chair.
 She decided to be a helpful little kitty and fix the coffee machine for her owner and her friend.
 She made her way upstairs to Rarity's personal computer.

 "Let's begin," she meowed.

-She then proceeded to role around on the keyboard to said computer.
-She watched as a terminal opened on the screen, commands being typing as she wiggled her body around on the keyboard, seemingly randomly.
+She then proceeded to roll around on the keyboard to said computer.
+She watched as a terminal opened on the screen, commands being typed as she wiggled her body around on the keyboard, seemingly randomly.

 She made quick progress, her skill as a hacker being put to great use.
 She'd connected to the coffee machine using a default password and was reading its internal console.